-The opening chapter offers a very detailed reimagining of what Clark’s early upbringing was like as an infant to a young adult.
+From the start, Superman: Year One offers a very detailed reimagining of what Clark’s early upbringing was like as an infant to a young adult.
 Superman: Year One doesn’t completely stray away from the tale that Superman fans are familiar with.
-Instead, it adds more to the story of Clark’s early youth than we’ve ever seen before and encapsulates it all in a single issue.
+Instead, it adds more to the story of Clark’s youth than we’ve ever seen before and encapsulates it all in a single issue.

 The destruction of Krypton that leads to Kal-El being sent to Earth is still a major component of the origin.
 However, what’s different in this story is that Kal-El is sent to Earth as an infant already knowing that he will be needed there to save and protect this new world.
 He’s given a purpose so early in his life that will define him as he grows up to become Superman.

 This key change is interesting because prior origins have shown Clark becoming Superman after experiencing the evil in the world on his own.
 In Miller and Romita’s new origin, his whole identity is built around being a hero from infancy and he carries that with him as he grows up.
 As time passes and as Clark grows older, he takes on a lot more than what a regular human child would.
 He’s exploring his powers and his mission to become a hero all while learning to become human.